oVirt/ovirt-site/source/template/user-portal-permissions.html.md

 ##### Creartor Roles

 Two new predefined roles should be added - VM Creator and Tempalate Creator, which only contain the action groups for adding VMs/Templates, respectively, and do not allow users to manipulate existing entities.
 These new roles will be the way administrators will grant their users the ability to create new VMs/Templates without exposing existing ones.
+For disks, the existing role Disk Creator will be used.

-##### Template Operator Role
+##### Operator Roles

-A new predifined role should be added - Template Operator.
-This role will allow the modification of an existing template, and would be given to a user who issues a CreateVMTempalteCommand on the template he created.
+For the modification of an existing templates/vms/disks the VM ADMIN, TEMPLATE ADMIN and DISK ADMIN roles should be given to a user who issues a CreateVMTempalteCommand on the template he created.

 #### Entity Description